Polar-Tang/notes-backend/markdown/Portswigger/Bussiness Logic flaw/lab-logic-flaws-excessive-trust-in-client-side-controls.md

 Analyze the order when you add a product
 ![[Pasted image 20241102160211.png]]
-And notice that the POST request is setting a value for that jacket
+And notice that the POST request is setting a value for that jacket, that we can change arbitrary
 ![[Pasted image 20241102160434.png]]